zdenardi/madden_exporter/readme.md

 # Madden 26 Exporter
 This repo uses the Madden 26 companion app and uses the exported data for future projects.

+## What is Madden?
+Why is this needed?

+Madden is a multi-decade long American Football game that allows users to play as managers/coaches/players in the NFL.
+I am currently in whats called a "Connected Franchise" where me and some friends are building up different teams within the same "league".

+The stats/GUI of Madden leave much to be desired, so I thought it would be a fun project to reverse engineer and create a project that provides better data for our league.

 ## Requirements
 - You must have the madden companion app downloaded, or any other way to send a export request.
 - Docker installed